openstreetmap/mod_tile/readme.txt

 Updating From Previous Version
 ==============================
-The new version of mod_tile uses a slightly different directory heirarchy from the previous version.
+The new version of mod_tile uses a slightly different directory hierarchy from the previous version.
 In order to preserve the previously built tiles you will need to move them to: